okni-c/formula-stat/README.md

 ## Roadmap

 - Launch Version 1
 - Version 2 will include a redesign of the front end, as well as a dedicated server to fetch updates from the Ergast api.
-Additionally, we will bring driver, circut, and contructor data.
+Additionally, we will bring driver, circut, and constructor data.

 ## Usage